NotAMadTheorist/the-pythons-nest/README.md

 # The Python's Nest
 No, no, this is not a Python module or a video game. <br>
-This is simply a compilation of some of the many, many small projects I coded in Python since the year of 2018.
+This is simply a compilation of some of the many, many small programming projects I created since the year of 2018.

 ## What projects can be found here?
 I include in this repository a variety of light Python programs which I might have used one way or another out of my own interests or for learning something. <br>